 Damages in a personal injury case can be complicated.
 A skilled Virginia Beach personal injury lawyer will thoroughly analyze your case and develop evidence that is designed to get you the best possible outcome.

 When Should I Hire a Personal Injury Lawyer?

 We recommend that you hire a personal injury lawyer as soon as you realize that you have compensable damages and BEFORE you speak to an insurance adjuster.
-Although they may sound friendly and concerned over the phone, insurance company representatives are looking out for their best interests, not yours, and anything you say could be used to deny your claim.
+Although they may sound friendly and concerned over the phone, insurance company representatives are looking out for their best interests – not yours.
+Anything you say to an insurance adjuster or any other insurance company representative could be used to minimize or deny your claim.

 What if I Was Partly to Blame for the Accident?